rks101/eglinux/README.md

 Relative path corresponds to a path relative to current directory (pwd) or any other directory. e.g. Downloads/package.deb or ../../home/rps/Downloads/package.deb

 ----
+## debugging

-Debugging - processes and system resources
+For debugging issues, the following can help about processes and system resources.

 Use **top** command to display linux processes with PID, CPU and memory usage in real-time
 ```